The Bottleneck Nobody is Hiring For

 The datacentre buildout is the largest capital event in computing history.
 The infrastructure race is underway.
 The leadership race to support it has barely started.

 Recently, I spoke with the CSO of one of Europe's most advanced photonics companies.
 They spent twelve years and $600 million building display technology.
-They are not abandoning it, but they are looking at the AI datacentre market and seeing something far larger.
-"The infrastructure buildout is the real opportunity," they told me, completely matter-of-factly.
+They are not abandoning it, but he is looking at the AI datacentre market and seeing something far larger.
+"The infrastructure buildout is the real opportunity," he told me, matter-of-factly.

-Then they added a detail most missed.
-Jensen Huang does not get excited easily.
-When he stood on stage at Computex and called Marvell the next trillion-dollar company, the room nodded politely and moved on.
-They were too busy fantasizing about frontier LLMs and autonomous software agents.
-Almost nobody noticed that the CEO of Nvidia — a man who has spent thirty years thinking about what compute actually requires to function — was pointing directly at a connectivity semiconductor business.
+Then he pointed me at something most people had skipped past.
+Jensen Huang does not excite easily.
+When he stood up at Computex and called Marvell the next trillion-dollar company, the room nodded and moved on, busy with frontier models and software agents.
+Hardly anyone clocked that the head of Nvidia, who has spent thirty years on what compute actually needs to work, was pointing straight at a connectivity chip business.

 The CSO had noticed.
-That gap in attention is where the real story lives.
+The gap between those two reactions is the story.

 A physics problem, not a software problem

-Beyond ten meters, traditional copper interconnects melt under the bandwidth demands of modern AI factories.
-The entire industry is now in a frantic race to replace copper with optical processing at every layer of the stack: from rack to rack, chip to chip, and eventually within the package itself.
+Push copper past about ten metres at these bandwidths and it gives out.
+The industry is now moving to replace copper with optics at every layer of the stack: rack to rack, then chip to chip, and eventually inside the package.

-From Nvidia's definition of the AI Factory, to Meta's 90-million-hour reliability validation for co-packaged optics, to Broadcom pushing co-packaged optics toward commercial maturity, the entire sector is solving for the same constraint.
+From Nvidia's AI Factory blueprint to Broadcom's co-packaged optics, now running a million hours without a dropout in Meta's labs and heading for commercial scale, the sector is solving one constraint.
 As clusters scale toward one million GPUs, the interconnect dictates the architecture.
 Marvell's sudden prominence is not a coincidence.

 At Computex, Marvell unveiled its Teralynx T100, a 102.4 Tbps switch silicon purpose-built for AI infrastructure.
 It cuts power by 25% and slashes latency for intense training workloads.
-Huang's stage endorsement was not a courtesy.
-It was a warning flare about where the actual constraint sits: not in the models, but in the connectivity layer that binds them into a system.
+Huang wasn't being polite.
+He was pointing at where the constraint actually sits, in the connectivity layer that binds the GPUs into one system.

-Marvell did not build this end-to-end portfolio to be polite.
+Marvell didn't build this portfolio on a hunch.
 They built it because every hyperscaler, sovereign compute cluster, and AI factory on earth is about to hit the same physical wall.

-Across France, Germany, and Switzerland, companies that spent a decade building foundational hardware in photonics, semiconductors, and advanced materials are suddenly sitting in the direct path of the largest capital buildout in computing history.
+Across France, Germany, and Switzerland, companies that spent a decade building hardware in photonics, semiconductors, and advanced materials are suddenly sitting in the path of the buildout.
 Some are pivoting deliberately; others are being pulled there by hyperscalers desperate to diversify supply chains away from Asia.

-That historical patience is now a liability.
-The technical advantage is here, but the commercial velocity is missing.
+That patience is now a liability.
+The technical edge is here; the speed to market isn't.

 The C-suite gap defining the next five years

-You cannot retrain a traditional SaaS executive to negotiate multi-year product design cycles with Nvidia or manage capital-intensive semiconductor manufacturing runs.
-The profiles required are fundamentally different.
-They demand deep hardware intuition, tolerance for long development cycles, and the ability to sell into the monolithic procurement teams of the world's largest technology companies.
+You cannot retrain a SaaS executive to negotiate a multi-year design cycle with Nvidia or run a semiconductor line.
+The profile is different.
+It takes real hardware intuition, the patience for long development cycles, and enough standing to sell into the procurement teams at the largest tech companies.

 The $700 billion buildout is underway.
 The leadership race to support it has barely started.